RobCanton/ExpandingCellTransition/README.md

 // Duration of the pop transition func transitionDuration() -> TimeInterval

-// The imageView in the header func transitionDestinationImageViewFrame(forward: Bool) -> CGRect
+// The frame of the imageView in the header func transitionDestinationImageViewFrame(forward: Bool) -> CGRect

 // Called when the transiton begins, ends, and is cancelled